 How a cosmetics company representing African culture, vitality, and pride was "canceled" because of a known racist influencer.

-As we're (finally) making more efforts to support Black-owned businesses, we should inevitably be wondering why there are so few of them visible to mainstream consumers.
+As we're (finally) making more efforts to support Black-owned businesses, we should inevitably be wondering why there have been so few of them visible to mainstream consumers.

 Within the astoundingly white-washed beauty industry, Black-owned brands account for a shamefully small fraction of the industry.
 This is especially egregious considering that, on average, Black women spend nine times more on beauty and hair care than white women.
 In 2017 Rihanna's Fenty Beauty released an inclusive range of 40 shades of foundation to wild acclaim, and the industry began to reckon with its lack of diversity.